Orders of Protection in the Chicago Area

 Northbrook Family Law Attorneys

 To protect yourself from future acts of domestic violence, you need to establish an order of protection against the abusive party that legally mandates that the person keeps a safe distance from you and stops all inappropriate communication with you and your family.
-At The Law Offices of Michael P. Doman, Ltd., our attorneys guide clients through the order of protection process from beginning to end, including the initial court filing and any legal action that needs to be taken if the abuser violates the order.
-The firm collaborates with our clients to find out which type of protective order works best for them as we work to ensure their safety.
+At The Chicago Law Offices of Michael P. Doman, Ltd., our attorneys guide clients through the order of protection process from beginning to end, including the initial court filing of the restraining order and any legal action that needs to be taken if the abuser violates the order.
+Our Chicago area firm collaborates with our clients to find out which type of protective order works best for them as we work to ensure their safety.

 The types of orders of protection